Glitches snarl start of California’s ammo background checks

 “The eligibility checks ensure purchasers are not prohibited from owning or possessing ammunition due to a felony and/or violent misdemeanor conviction or warrant, domestic violence restraining order, or mental health issue,” the department said.

-The state system is supposed to almost instantly crosscheck one database of people who already cleared background checks when they bought guns in California with a second database of those who bought guns legally but are no longer allowed to own them.
+The state system is supposed to crosscheck one database of people who already cleared background checks when they bought guns in California with a second database of those who bought guns legally but are no longer allowed to own them.
+The process should take about two minutes, the department said Monday.

 Customers pay $1 for the check.
 Those who pass get their ammo after clerks record the brand, type and amount of ammunition.